Minds Together for carers

 This project aims to support the mental health and wellbeing, as well as prevent the mental ill-health, of carers of adults experiencing depression and/or anxiety.

 Carers experience symptoms of depression and/or anxiety more frequently than non-carers, and significantly more than the general population.

-Minds Together will deliver an online program and tailored resources to support mental health, with the aim of addressing a known gap in service provision for carers.
+Minds Together is currently piloting an online program and tailored resources to support mental health, with the aim of addressing a known gap in service provision for carers.

 The development of Minds Together for carers has been based on the learning outcomes of Partners in Depression, a national group education program designed to address the information and support needs of those who love, live with or care for a person experiencing depression.

 It has also been informed by a review of published research literature, a survey completed by 123 carers and an interview consultation with 20 carers undertaken between 2018 and 2019